trbKnl/SCaDS/How_to_use_SCaDS/README.md

 CVfunction.R

-- Contains: function to cross validation with the EigenVector method
+- Contains a function to cross validation with the EigenVector method
-- A function that returns all common and distinctive structure for a multi block data set
+- and a function that returns all common and distinctive structure for a multi block data set

 sparseSCA.cpp